dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 Questions about your happiness, the president's popularity, the proper punishment of financial evildoers, and the future prospects of a politician share an important characteristic: they all refer to an underlying dimension of intensity or amount, which permits the use of the word more: more happy, more popular, more severe, or more powerful(for a politician).

-For example, How much would you contribute to save an endangered species? is replaced by How much emotion do I feel when I think of dying dolphins?
-The feelings about dying dolphins must be expressed in dollars.
+For example, the question of How much would you contribute to save an endangered species? is replaced by How much emotion do I feel when I think of dying dolphins?
+The feelings about dying dolphins is expressed in dollars.
 Intensity matching is available to solve that problem.
 Both feelings and contribution dollars are intensity scales.
 I can feel more or less strongly about dolphins and there is a contribution that matches the intensity of my feelings.
 The dollar amount that will come to my mind is the matching amount.

 ### Law of Small Numbers